-Required actions Minor non-conformities Where your company does not comply with the Chain of Custody Standard, but the integrity of the chain of custody is not jeopardised.
-Send the certification body an effective action plan and proof of effective implementation (i.e. corrective actions evidence) within 60 days of the closing meeting.
-Your company will not be certified until the nonconformity has been effectively addressed.
-Major non-conformities Where your company does not comply with the Chain of Custody Standard, and the integrity of the chain of custody is jeopardised.
-Send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to address them, in order to close the nonconformity within 90 days of the initial audit.
+At site audits At the central office audit Required actions Minor non- conformities A system breakdown unlikely to result in non-certified product sold as certified.
+A partial lapse or partial breakdown of activities related to one element of the company's management or internal auditing system.
+Send the certification body an effective action plan with corrective actions within 60 days from the closing meeting.
+Your company will not be certified until the non-conformity has been effectively addressed.
+Major non- conformities A system breakdown likely to result in non-certified product sold as certified.
+A breakdown of activities related to one element of the company's management or internal auditing system.
+Send the certification body an effective action plan with root cause analysis, corrective actions and an appropriate timeframe to address them, in order for the certification body to close-out the non-conformity within 90 days of the initial audit.
 If this cannot be done, your company will need to have another initial audit.

-Examples of non-conformities
+Critical non- conformities Non-certified product was found to be sold as certified.
+A complete breakdown of the company's management system so that site conformity with the standard cannot be relied upon.
+Must be corrected before certification can be granted.